apivideo/api.video-swift-live-stream/README.md

     }
 }
 ```
-By default you stream will be :
+By default your stream will be :
 - 720p
 - 30 fps
 - back camera